Skip to main content

 HIGH PREVALENCE

-Nuts are common in Greek desserts and some savory dishes.
+Nuts show up in many Greek desserts and a few savory dishes.

 COMMONLY FOUND IN: